styrken/UINoticeSheet/README.md

 #### How to

+1 Add QuartzCore framework to your project.
+This is needed to draw a nice shadow below the notice
-1. Copy the NoticeSheet folder to your project
+2. Copy the NoticeSheet folder to your project
-2. #import "NoticeSheet.h"
+3. #import "NoticeSheet.h"
-3. Start displaying the sheets
+4. Start displaying the sheets

 ````objective-c
 - (IBAction)displaySample1:(id)sender